 Negative Space Swirls

-In what she dubs a “modern French tip,” nail artist Na Ho concentrated negative space latte swirls to the very top of each nail in graduating coffeeshop tones veering from dark to light.
+In what she dubs a “modern French tip,” nail artist Na Ho concentrated negative space latte swirls at the very top of each nail in graduating coffee shop tones veering from dark to light.

 Latte-Toned Gradient Nails